 Key Points to improve your paddling:

-- Reduce Drag: Keep your head still to reduce side to side sway, feet together.
+Reduce Drag: Good body position on the board in the “sweet spot”.
+Keep your head still to reduce side to side sway, feet together.
 Allow for slight side to side roll of board along an axis to reduce drag.

-- Fingertips Entry: Relaxed hand, elbow out of water as fingertips enter the water first,
+Fingertips Enter First: Relaxed hand, elbow out of water as fingertips enter the water first.

-If you enjoy the videos then check out more from Rob Case at Xswimfit http://www.xswimfit.com/videos/
+If you enjoy the videos then check out more from Rob Case at https://www.surfingpaddling.com/